openheartmind/WISDOM/reports/2023-11-03_WISDOM-x-Tiny-OHM-1.md

 # WISDOM x Tiny OHM #1

-Tiny OHM #1 was a gift-based gathering held in Orleigh Park, West End, on 25th June 2022.
-It was a public event attended by well over 100 people and co-created by our diverse cOHMunity, featuring art, music, science and wellbeing offerings (see [here](https://github.com/openheartmind/WISDOM/blob/main/reports/2022-06-25_Tiny-OHM-1.md) for more details).
+Tiny OHM #1 was a gift-based gathering in June 2022, attended and adored by well over 100 people (see [here](https://openheartmind.org/tiny-ohm-1/?preview_id=1&preview_nonce=822c709527&preview=true)).
+Prior to the event, we used a partial version of the [WISDOM v2 model](https://github.com/openheartmind/WISDOM/blob/main/reports/WISDOM_v2.md) to review headline offerings, leaving out meta-reviews since they are not required to generate a simple rank-order of offerings.

-### Open review model
-In our pre-event 'headliner' review, we used the updated [WISDOM v2 model](https://github.com/openheartmind/WISDOM/blob/main/reports/WISDOM_v2.md) but left out the meta-review component, since we were only interested in generating a ranked list for scheduling purposes.
-After the event, we conducted another open review of the actual contributions to the event, including both scheduled and non-scheduled contributions (e.g., food and drink, production).
-This second dataset included the unique feature of our model, _meta-reviews_, and thus became the first proof-of-concept dataset for the complete WISDOM v2 model.
+After the event, we conducted another review of actual event contributions, including both scheduled and non-scheduled contributions (e.g., food and drink, production and planning), and using the full WISDOM v2 model so that we could generate relative valuations of reviewed contributions.
+This second review round is the subject of the below report.

 ## Methods
 ### Materials